 Postpartum depression and mental health

 Bringing a new baby home is a monumental life event.
 Many new mothers expect to feel complete bliss, punctuated by the occasional dirty diaper, but instead feel moody, overwhelmed and exhausted.
-Babies are a full time (as in 24 hours, not 8 hours!) job with no “off” switch.
+Babysitting is a full-time (as in 24 hours, not 8 hours!) job with no “off” switch.
 Babies don’t come with a manual and mothers often feel isolated and alone.
 The tasks required to take care of a baby are simple but relentless and can leave a completely exhausted new mother doubting their abilities.

 It is important for all new mothers to prioritize their mental health.
 For most women, that means finding support, either by themselves or with their baby: